Tolstoy's Depression and the Limits of Reason

 The Stoics, who embraced indifference to steel themselves against these truths, did as well.

-Arthur Schopenhauer's entire philosophy is based on the understanding that we are nothing but blindly pulsating wills, devouring, consuming, fornicating, in a constant and vain effort to sate ourselves.
+Arthur Schopenhauer's entire philosophy is based on the understanding that we are nothing but blindly pulsating wills, devouring, consuming, fornicating, all in a constant and vain effort to sate ourselves.

 Even the author of Ecclesiastes mused on the ramifications of a godless existence.